SAP-samples/teched2025-AI166/exercises/ex5/README.md

-# Exercise 5 - J4C for Mobile Admins
+# Exercise 5 - Joule for Consultants for Mobile Admins

-In this exercise, you will use J4C to assist you with administration activities.
+In this exercise, you will use Joule for Consultants to assist you with administration activities.

 *Estimated Time: 🕓 20 minutes*

 ## Exercise 5.1 Modify Passcode Policy

-1. Go back to J4C - https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule
+1. Go back to Joule for Consultants - https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule
    > You may have to reload the page and re-authenticate.

-2. Start a New Conversation, and ask J4C to guide you to change the passcode policy by contextualizing your requirement.
+2. Start a New Conversation, and ask Joule for Consultants to guide you to change the passcode policy by contextualizing your requirement.
    Example query:
    > **I am a Mobile Services Administrator.
 I have received complaints that 8 characters is too long.
 So after a security audit, I am allowed to reduce it to 5 characters, but the passcode should have at least one upper case, and one lower case character.
 How do I make this change in Mobile Services cockpit?**

-3. Follow the steps mentioned by J4C.
+3. Follow the steps mentioned by Joule for Consultants.

-      > Since we have a monthly cloud shipment, J4C may not have the latest information.
+      > Since we have a monthly cloud shipment, Joule for Consultants may not have the latest information.
       > If you notice any discrepancy, please request assistance from the speaker.
       > Alternatively, follow these steps to change the passcode policy: